 Harry grinned and his bright green eyes blazed with excitement, he winked at Nicole and then turned to his friends.
 'A mystery!
-Come on, gang, let's investigate,' he said, attempting, and failing at, an American accent.
+Come on, gang, let's investigate,' he said, attempting, but failing to use an American accent.

 'These kids are genuinely scared, Harry.
 They should go home,' "Daphne" said.
-'And stop talking like that, Harry.
-It isn't funny'
+'And stop talking like that, it isn't funny'

 'Yeah, we should be going.
 We've got a party to go to,' said Ron.
-'And, why iare/i you talking funny?'
+'And, why are you talking funny?'

 'Harry's being silly, Ron,' said "Daphne".
 She looked directly into Harry's bright eyes.
 He winked at her, nodded his head in the direction of Ginny and Ron, and gave her a mischievous grin.
 She laughed.
 'Jeepers, Ron, next he'll be asking you to say "zoinks", and Ginny to say, "jinkies".'

 Harry chuckled.
 'Nice one, Hermione,' he said.
 'Hearing those words brings back memories.
 Can you remember what I should say?'